siberoloji/siberoloji.github.io/content/en/docs/howtos/FreeBSD/120-2025-02-26-how-to-configure-raid1-mirroring-with-zfs-on-freebsd-operating-system.md

 ---
-draft: true
+draft: false
-title:
-linkTitle:
+title: How to Configure RAID1 (Mirroring) with ZFS on FreeBSD Operating System
+linkTitle: How to Configure RAID1 (Mirroring) with ZFS
-translationKey:
+translationKey: how-to-configure-raid1-mirroring-with-zfs-on-freebsd-operating-system
-description:
-slug:
+description: This guide walks you through the process of configuring RAID1 (mirroring) with ZFS on FreeBSD, from planning and preparation to verification and maintenance.
+url: how-to-configure-raid1-mirroring-with-zfs-on-freebsd-operating-system
-date:
+date: 2025-02-26
-weight: 0
+weight: 120
 keywords:
   - FreeBSD
+  - RAID1
+  - ZFS
 tags:
   - FreeBSD
   - how-to guides